seahrh/nyc-taxi-trips/README.md

 1. The source data is in BigQuery
 1. API requirements are read-only.

+As much as possible, the results required by the API should be pre-computed in the ETL stage.

-To load the tables that will be queried by the API, ETL is performed with the following scripts in [bigquery](bigquery) directory.
+To load the tables that will be queried by the API, ETL is performed with the scripts in [bigquery](bigquery) directory.

+### Clustering
-In particular, clustering is performed on the `average_fare_by_pickup_location` table to speed up queries that have equality filter on `date` column.
-Clustering is recommended for columns that have high cardinality (like dates).
+Clustering is performed on the `average_fare_by_pickup_location` table to speed up queries that have equality filter on `date` column.

+Clustering is recommended for columns that have high cardinality e.g. dates.
+Data points that share the same date will be hashed to the same bucket.

 See [bigquery/average_fare_by_pickup_location.sql](bigquery/average_fare_by_pickup_location.sql)